sbibek086/Git-and-Github-Guides/README.md

 which means PULLING from Bob's repo to not my master but GRAPHICS branch on my localmachine

-This above tut was from [this coding train V at 7:05](https://www.youtube.com/watch?v=lR_hYwCAaH4) ok, I love the result output in my broswer.
+This above tut was from [this coding train V at 7:05](https://www.youtube.com/watch?v=lR_hYwCAaH4)

+Ok, I love the result output in my broswer.
 THEN,  `git commit -m`
 THEN, `git checkout master` TO switch from GRAPHICS branch to my MASTER THEN, `git merge graphics` SO it merges to my master in localmachine